Base64 Encoder / Decoder

 Tips

-- Base64 is encoding, not encryption — anyone can decode it
+- Base64 is encoding, not encryption — anyone can decode it.
+Use the Hash Generator for one-way hashing.

 - Use URL-safe mode for tokens, query params, or file names